Skip to content

 Why Do Multi-Agent Teams Self-Destruct?

-Think about your worst group project.
-Someone misunderstood requirements.
-People duplicated work.
-Nobody owned quality control.
-Multi-agent systems fail for exactly these reasons, just faster and more expensively.
+The worst group project anyone has experienced follows the same pattern: someone misunderstands requirements, people duplicate work, nobody owns quality control.
+Multi-agent systems fail for exactly these reasons, faster and more expensively.

-The difference: humans eventually figure out who's doing what.
-AI agents keep burning tokens in confusion until someone fixes the underlying architecture.
+The difference: humans eventually figure out who handles what.
+AI agents keep burning compute in confusion until someone fixes the underlying architecture.

-• Verification Gaps (21.30%): Inadequate testing, missing validation mechanisms, poor monitoring
+• Verification Gaps (21.30%): Inadequate testing, missing validation mechanisms, absent output quality checks (termed "task verification" in the paper)

 Why Do Specification Problems Cause Most Failures?

-Most developers treat specifications like documentation - vague prose hoping agents will "figure it out."
-This fundamentally misunderstands how LLMs process instructions.
+Most developers treat specifications like documentation: vague prose hoping agents will "figure it out."
+This misunderstands how LLMs process instructions.

-Agents can't read between lines, infer context, or ask clarifying questions during execution.
-Every ambiguity becomes a decision point where agents explore all possible interpretations, usually selecting suboptimal ones.
+Agents cannot read between lines, infer context, or ask clarifying questions during execution.
+Every ambiguity becomes a decision point where agents explore all possible interpretations, selecting suboptimal ones.

 json